KalleHallden/BookOmatic/README.md

 ---

+### Tools:
+- Django and Python for frontend
+- Firebase for backend

+---

 ### Use case:
 - User1 gets an email from User2 wanting to book a meeting
 - User1 sends back a link to a site